nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

     work together.
   * They may be multiple staging environments.
-One which mirrors production in terms of non-application components (versions of istio, kubernetes, etc.) and additional environments which reflect future target configurations for these components.
+One which mirrors production in terms of non-application components (versions of Istio, Kubernetes, etc.) and additional environments which reflect future target configurations for these components.
  * PRs may be automatically created to update component versions in